CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_double(hand_scale_range,         0.4,            "Analogous purpose than `scale_gap` but applied to the hand keypoint detector.
 Total range between smallest and biggest scale.
 The scales will be centered in ratio 1.
 E.g. if scaleRange = 0.4 and scalesNumber = 2, then there will be 2 scales, 0.8 and 1.2.");
 - DEFINE_bool(hand_tracking,              false,          "Adding hand tracking might improve hand keypoints detection for webcam (if the frame rate is high enough, i.e. >7 FPS per GPU) and video.
 This is not person ID tracking, it simply looks for hands in positions at which hands were located in previous frames, but it does not guarantee the same person ID among frames.");

+8. OpenPose 3-D Reconstruction
+DEFINE_bool(3d,                         false,          "Running OpenPose 3-D reconstruction demo: 1) Reading from a stereo camera system.
+2) Performing 3-D reconstruction from the multiple views.
+3) Displaying 3-D reconstruction results.
+Note that it will only display 1 person.
+If multiple people is present, it will fail.");
+DEFINE_int32(3d_views,                  1,              "Complementary option to `--image_dir` or `--video`.
+OpenPose will read as many images per iteration, allowing tasks such as stereo camera processing (`--3d`).
+Note that `--camera_parameters_folder` must be set.
+OpenPose must find as many `xml` files in the parameter folder as this number indicates.");

-8. OpenPose Rendering
+9. OpenPose Rendering
 - DEFINE_int32(part_to_show,              0,              "Prediction channel to visualize (default: 0).
 0 for all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-40 for each body part pair PAF.");
 - DEFINE_bool(disable_blending,           false,          "If enabled, it will render the results (keypoint skeletons or heatmaps) on a black background, instead of being rendered into the original image.
 Related: `part_to_show`, `alpha_pose`, and `alpha_pose`.");

-9. OpenPose Rendering Pose
+10. OpenPose Rendering Pose
 - DEFINE_double(render_threshold,         0.05,           "Only estimated keypoints whose score confidences are higher than this threshold will be rendered.
 Generally, a high threshold (> 0.5) will only render very clear body parts; while small thresholds (~0.1) will also output guessed and occluded keypoints, but also more false positives (i.e. wrong detections).");
 - DEFINE_int32(render_pose,               -1,             "Set to 0 for no rendering, 1 for CPU rendering (slightly faster), and 2 for GPU rendering (slower but greater functionality, e.g. `alpha_X` flags).
 If -1, it will pick CPU if CPU_ONLY is enabled, or GPU if CUDA is enabled.
 If rendering is enabled, it will render both `outputData` and `cvOutputData` with the original image and desired body part to be shown (i.e. keypoints, heat maps or PAFs).");
 - DEFINE_double(alpha_pose,               0.6,            "Blending factor (range 0-1) for the body part rendering.
 1 will show it completely, 0 will hide it.
 Only valid for GPU rendering.");
 - DEFINE_double(alpha_heatmap,            0.7,            "Blending factor (range 0-1) between heatmap and original frame.
 1 will only show the heatmap, 0 will only show the frame.
 Only valid for GPU rendering.");

-10. OpenPose Rendering Face
+11. OpenPose Rendering Face
 - DEFINE_double(face_render_threshold,    0.4,            "Analogous to `render_threshold`, but applied to the face keypoints.");
 - DEFINE_int32(face_render,               -1,             "Analogous to `render_pose` but applied to the face.
 Extra option: -1 to use the same configuration that `render_pose` is using.");
 - DEFINE_double(face_alpha_pose,          0.6,            "Analogous to `alpha_pose` but applied to face.");
 - DEFINE_double(face_alpha_heatmap,       0.7,            "Analogous to `alpha_heatmap` but applied to face.");

-11. OpenPose Rendering Hand
+12. OpenPose Rendering Hand
 - DEFINE_double(hand_render_threshold,    0.2,            "Analogous to `render_threshold`, but applied to the hand keypoints.");
 - DEFINE_int32(hand_render,               -1,             "Analogous to `render_pose` but applied to the hand.
 Extra option: -1 to use the same configuration that `render_pose` is using.");
 - DEFINE_double(hand_alpha_pose,          0.6,            "Analogous to `alpha_pose` but applied to hand.");
 - DEFINE_double(hand_alpha_heatmap,       0.7,            "Analogous to `alpha_heatmap` but applied to hand.");

-12. Display
+13. Display
 - DEFINE_bool(fullscreen,                 false,          "Run in full-screen mode (press f during runtime to toggle).");
 - DEFINE_bool(no_gui_verbose,             false,          "Do not write text on output images on GUI (e.g. number of current frame and people).
 It does not affect the pose rendering.");
 - DEFINE_int32(display,                   -1,             "Display mode: -1 for automatic selection; 0 for no display (useful if there is no X server and/or to slightly speed up the processing if visual output is not required); 2 for 2-D display; 3 for 3-D display (if `--3d` enabled); and 1 for both 2-D and 3-D display.");

-12. Result Saving
+14. Result Saving
 - DEFINE_string(write_images,             "",             "Directory to write rendered frames in `write_images_format` image format.");
 - DEFINE_string(write_images_format,      "png",          "File extension and format for `write_images`, e.g. png, jpg or bmp.
 Check the OpenCV function cv::imwrite for all compatible extensions.");
 - DEFINE_string(write_video,              "",             "Full file path to write rendered frames in motion JPEG video format.
 It might fail if the final path does not finish in `.avi`.
 It internally uses cv::VideoWriter.");